Read transcripts of debates in both Houses

 Access videos, worksheets, lesson plans and games

 A large part of the work of the House of Commons and the House of Lords takes place in committees, made up of MPs or Lords.
 These committees consider policy issues, scrutinise the work and expenditure of the government, and examine proposals for primary and secondary legislation.
 Select committees (see below) operate largely by an investigative process, while legislative committees operate mainly by debate.

-Environmental Audit Committee questions businesses on the environmental impact of microplastics
+Environmental Audit Committee publishes report on the environmental impact of microplastics

 No business announced